Sponsored post.

 World Heritage Nature and the World's Best Views

-Since 2014, UNESCOs have had Vadehavet on the World Heritage List, and it is due to the very special nature that the whole coast consists of.
+Since 2014, UNESCOs have had The Wadden Sea on the World Heritage List, and it is due to the very special nature that the whole coast consists of.
 The tide means that huge flat areas are alternately under water and then drained, and these are ideal conditions for the millions of birds that come by to eat and rest their wings on their way south or north.

 A very special natural phenomenon that you should definitely see is the 'black sun'.
 Black sun is when huge flocks of starlings color the sun black in a celestial dance that one would think they had invented to impress us humans.
 An impressive sight it is, at least.
 Take a trip to the marsh when the starlings are there in the spring and fall.
 You will never forget it again.

-The marsh at Vadehavet is, on the whole, a unique example of the beauty of nature and the conditions that nature provides to those who live off the land and havet.
+All in all, the marshes by the Wadden Sea are a unique example of the beauty of nature and the conditions that nature provides for those who live off the land and the sea.
 To get the best possible view over this unique part of Denmark and Southern Jutland, you should visit the brand new tower The Marsh Tower, which opens in early summer this year.
 It was designed by the famous architect Bjarke Ingels, and it can not avoid becoming a tributary when it opens.
 The view from the top cannot be compared to anything else in the country.

 Also in Sønderborg you can get high up in the air and see Sønderjylland and Schleswig from above from the top of Hotel Alsik.
 It gives a completely different perspective on a region of Denmark that is completely its own, completely unique and completely down to earth.